 Why you’ll love this recipe

-Steamed potatoes are so much nicer than boiled potatoes.
-They retain their texture and flavor so much better then when they are cooked submerged in water.
-Plus steaming them in the instant pot is very simple and only takes a few minutes.
+Steamed potatoes retain their texture and flavor much better than boiled potatoes.
+Plus, steaming them in the instant pot is totally hands-off, foolproof, and only takes a few minutes!

 Scroll down for the printable card for this Instant Pot steamed potatoes recipe, or read on for all the details.